miho/VRL-Documentation/vrl-studio/defining-a-workflow.md

 [Move control flow Connection]: resources/img/move-control-flow-01.png width=450px

 To complete the control flow drag a connection from the control flow output of the *Counter* object to the *Stop* object.
 To do so, first move the *Stop* object from the top to the bottom (see Figure ).
-Next, drag a connection from the control flow output of the *Counter* object to the *Stop* object (see Figure [Create Connection]).
+Next, drag a connection from the control flow output of the *Counter* object to the *Stop* object (see Figure [Create Control Flow Connection]).

-![Create Connection][]
+![Create Control Flow Connection][]

-[Create Connection]: resources/img/create-control-flow-connection-01.png width=450px
+[Create Control Flow Connection]: resources/img/create-control-flow-connection-01.png width=450px

 ## Executing the Control Flow ##